Cop Whose Arrest Lead to Black Teen's Death Decertified by State

 Republish our articles for free, online or in print, under a Creative Commons license.

-Stephen Janis is an award winning investigative reporter turned documentary filmmaker.
-His first feature film, The Friendliest Town was distributed by Gravitas Ventures and won an award of distinction from The Impact Doc Film Festival, and a humanitarian award from The Indie Film Fest.
-He is the co-host and creator of The Police Accountability Report on The Real News Network, which has received more than 10,000,000 views on YouTube.
-His work as a reporter has been featured on a variety of national shows including the Netflix reboot of Unsolved Mysteries, Dead of Night on Investigation Discovery Channel, Relentless on NBC, and Sins of the City on TV One.
+His first feature documentary, The Friendliest Town, was distributed by Gravitas Ventures and received an Award of Distinction from The Impact Doc Film Festival and a Humanitarian Award from The Indie Film Fest.
+He co-created and co-hosts The Police Accountability Report, which has reached more than fifty million viewers on YouTube and helped spark national conversations on policing and transparency.
+His work has also appeared on Unsolved Mysteries (Netflix), Dead of Night (Investigation Discovery), Relentless (NBC), and Sins of the City (TV One).

-He has co-authored several books on policing, corruption, and the root causes of violence including Why Do We Kill: The Pathology of Murder in Baltimore and You Can’t Stop Murder: Truths about Policing in Baltimore and Beyond.
-He is also the co-host of the true crime podcast Land of the Unsolved.
-Prior to joining The Real News, Janis won three Capital Emmys for investigative series working as an investigative producer for WBFF.
-Follow him on Twitter.
+Stephen has co-authored several books on policing, corruption, and the roots of violence, including Why Do We Kill: The Pathology of Murder in Baltimore and You Can’t Stop Murder: Truths About Policing in Baltimore and Beyond.
+He also co-hosts the true crime podcast Land of the Unsolved, which investigates cold cases through a lens of justice and accountability.